Resort — 1,860m

 Fans of French cuisine will find Alpe d'Huez's restaurant offering particularly attractive, although there are options for those who prefer burgers over foie gras.

 Most of the resort's eateries are located on or off the main drag in Jeux, but you'll find a few gems a little further afield.
 Le Passe Montagne next to the town's tourism office serves up regional mountain dishes (think fondue and raclette), in addition to a few wild cards like duck shepherd's pie.
-La Trappeur is also popular and has a more varied food offering if you fancy a break from French fare.
+If you fancy a break from French fare, Le Trappeur is a great little burger joint - you've earned it!

 On the edge of Cognet, a northern suburb of the resort, is where you'll find the Chamois d'Or Hotel.
 It's worth a visit purely to eat in its excellent restaurant which boasts stunning chalet-style decor, a roaring open fireplace and a menu of homemade, seasonal dishes.